coderkwan/todoIgniter/README.md

-# I simple todo, built in code ignighter 4
+# I simple todo, built in code Igniter 4
 ![](/public/assets/1.png "screenshot")
 Run it on your mechine;
 - clone the repo,